Contents

 Safe places to buy an original NanoVNA V2:

-As of July 2022 there are many clones of outdated NanoVNA hardware versions sold under various names, many of which do not meet specifications and are highly noisy due to using incorrect or lower quality parts.
-Some users have also reported software/firmware incompatibility.
-See official stores above and look for NanoVNA V2 Plus4 versions only to avoid getting a bad clone.
-See also FAQ | How to avoid a bad clone.
+As of March 2024 there are many clones of our earlier S-A-A-2 design sold under various names.
+Beware that most exaggerate their specs, and some variants are highly noisy due to using incorrect or lower quality parts.
+Update (2023): we have now seen clones that display a false lower noise floor when measured value is below a threshold, which allows a higher dynamic range to be advertised but can introduce measurement errors.
+See official stores above and look for NanoVNA V2 Plus4 and VNA6000 versions only to avoid getting a bad clone.

 The following stores have sold at least one bad clone.